wyh136/lisk-wiki/Delegates:Forging.md

 ## <a name="forging"></a>Forging

 ### <a name="fWhat"></a>What is forging?
 Forging is another word for block generation, at Bitcoin this process is called mining.
+Lisk utilizes an inflationary forging rewards system which creates new LSK for every successful block.
+More information about this below.

 ### <a name="fSystemReq"></a>What are the system requirements to forge?
 The most important factor is your internet connection latency.
 Exact numbers will be revealed in the future.
 Right now we estimate that any cloud hosting provider should be more than sufficient.